A Machine Learning Tutorial for Operational Meteorology, Part I: Traditional Machine Learning: Machine Learning Methods and Common Terms

 \section{Machine Learning Methods and Common Terms}

 This section will describe a handful of the most common ML methods.
 Before that, it is helpful to define some terminology used within ML.
-First, we define ML as any empirical method where parameters are \textit{fit} (i.e., learned) on a training dataset in order to \textit{optimize} (e.g., minimize or maximize) a predefined \textit{loss} (i.e., cost-function).
+First, we define ML as any empirical\footnote{By empirical we mean any method that uses data as opposed to physics} method where parameters are \textit{fit} (i.e., learned) on a training dataset in order to \textit{optimize} (e.g., minimize or maximize) a predefined \textit{loss} (i.e., cost) function.
 Within this general framework, ML has two categories: \textit{supervised} and \textit{unsupervised} learning.
 Supervised learning are ML methods that are trained with prescribed input \textit{features} and output \textit{labels}.
 For example, predicting tomorrow's high temperature at a specific location where we have measurements (i.e., labels).
 Meanwhile, unsupervised methods do not have a predefined output label \citep[e.g., self-organizing maps;][]{Nowotarski2013}.
-An example unsupervised ML task would be clustering all 500 mb geopotential height maps to look for unspecified patterns in the weather.
+An example of an unsupervised ML task would be clustering all 500 mb geopotential height maps to look for unspecified patterns in the weather.
 This paper focuses on supervised learning.

 The input features for supervised learning, also referred to as input data, predictors or variables, can be written mathematically as the vector (matrix) $X$.
 The desired output of the ML model is usually called the target, predictand or label, and is mathematically written as the scalar (vector) $y$.
 Drawing on the meteorological example of predicting tomorrow's high temperature, the input feature would be tomorrow's forecasted temperature from a numerical weather model (e.g., GFS) and the label would be tomorrow's observed temperature.